CurveDocs/curve-resources/docs/crvusd/s-crvusd.md

 <h1>Savings-crvUSD</h1>

-Savings-crvUSD, or scrvUSD for short, is a **yield-bearing version of crvUSD** that earns rewards simply by holding the token.
-Users do not need to manually claim rewards, as they are passively accrued.
+Savings-crvUSD, abbreviated as scrvUSD, is a **yield-bearing version of crvUSD** that earns yield simply by holding the token.
+Users do not need to manually claim any rewards whatsoever, as they are passively accrued.

 ---